lob/lob-openapi/shared/models/form_factor/README.md

 1. Input models

    - `editable.yml` - Properties which customers can customize
+   - `editable_no_mailtype.yml` - A special case of `editable` for form factors that need different information w/re mailtype.
    - `input_to.yml` - `to`, which has rules sufficiently complex that it is its own model.
 Thus far, `to` is the same across Form Factors.
    - `input_from.yml` - `from` has different rules sufficiently complex that it is own model.
    - `input_from_us.yml` - Most Form Factors only allow `from` addresses in the US, so we have two variations of `from`.